 Figures 3 and 4 show that both tests have strong power to reject the null of no unobserved heterogeneity when the DGP is a mixture of normals.
-In Figures 1 and 5, the two tests have also strong power when the true value of $\beta$ is negative.
+In Figures 1 and 5, the two tests also have strong power when the true value of $\beta$ is negative.
 The relevant comparison appears in Figures 2 and 6.
 In the DGP with a mixture of normals (Figure 6), the $HS_{AME}$ test has substantially larger power than the test $HS_{\beta}$.
-In particular, $HS_{\beta}$ has a serious problem of low power.
-For this test, with a 5\% significance level we do not reject the null for more than than half of the samples.
+In particular, $HS_{\beta}$ has a serious low-power problem.
+For this test, with a 5\% significance level, we do not reject the null for more than half of the samples.
 In contrast, the $HS_{AME}$ test has reasonable power.
-For this test, with a 5\% significance level we can reject the null for $80\%$ of the samples.
+With a 5\% significance level for this test, we can reject the null for $80\%$ of the samples.
 In Figure 2, the $HS_{\beta}$ test has more power than the $HS_{AME}$ test.
-However, the differences in power are much smaller than in Figure 6 and neither of the two tests has a serious problem of low power.
-Overall, the $HS_{AME}$ test has larger power than the test $HS_{\beta}$.
-This test seems a useful byproduct of identification of AMEs in FE models.
+However, the differences in power are much smaller than in Figure 6, and neither of the two tests has a low power problem.
+Overall, the $HS_{AME}$ test has more power than the $HS_{\beta}$.
+This test seems a useful byproduct of identifying AMEs in FE models.